marcel-mischnik/PGE-receptor-model/README.md

-# PGE-receptor-model
+# Prostaglandin-receptor-model
-ODE-based model describing the influence of several PGE-receptors on the PKA-pathway in platelets
+ODE-based model describing the influence of several PGE-receptors on the cAMP-pathway in platelets

 Mol Biosyst.
 2013 Oct;9(10):2520-9. doi: 10.1039/c3mb70142e.